WordPress/gutenberg/packages/components/src/base-control/README.md

 #### className

-The class that will be added with `components-base-control__label` to the classes of the wrapper div.
+Any other classes to add to the wrapper div.
-If no className is passed only `components-base-control__label` is used.

 -   Type: `String`
 -   Required: No